-Joe Liebgott (portrayed by Ross McCall) is portrayed as a Jew in the miniseries, and based on his name, appearance, and utter hatred of the Germans his fellow members of E Company all believed that he was Jewish, but in reality, Liebgott was a Roman Catholic, the son of Austrian immigrants.
-He was apparently aware that his fellow troopers assumed he was Jewish but never bothered to correct them as he found it amusing.
+Joe Liebgott (Ross McCall) is portrayed as Jewish in the miniseries, and based on his name, appearance, and utter hatred of the Germans, his fellow members of E Company all believed that he was Jewish, but the real Liebgott was a Roman Catholic, the son of Austrian immigrants.
+He was apparently aware that his fellow troopers assumed he was Jewish, but never bothered to correct them, as he found it amusing.

-During the actors' ten day "Basic Training" they were required to stay in character at all times.
-The only exception was the "Officers" were treated just as poorly as the "Enlisted" by the training cadre.
+During the actors' ten-day "Basic Training" they were required to stay in character at all times.
+The only exception was the "officers", who were treated just as poorly as the "enlisted men" by the training corps.

-"Currahee" is the American aboriginal Cherokee Indian equivalent for "Stands Alone".
-The original members of the 506th were trained at Currahee Mountain Georgia.
-"Currahee" was the cry of the 506th paratroopers as they cleared the door on their first jump, and it continued to be their cry when in combat.
+"Currahee" is the American Cherokee Indian equivalent of "Stands Alone".
+The original members of the 506th were trained at Currahee Mountain, Georgia.
+"Currahee" was the cry of the 506th as they cleared the door on their first jump, and it continued to be their cry when in combat.

-The actors endured a grueling ten day boot camp where they learned the basics, from how to wear a uniform and stand at attention, to sophisticated field tactics and parachute jump training.
-The average day was 16 hours long, beginning at 5:00 a.m., rain or shine, with strenuous calisthenics and a three-to-five-mile run, followed by hours of tactical training, including weapons handling and jump preparation..
+The actors endured a grueling ten-day boot camp where they learned the basics, from how to wear a uniform and stand at attention to sophisticated field tactics and parachute jump training.
+The average day was sixteen hours long, beginning at five a.m., rain or shine, with strenuous calisthenics, and a three to five mile run, followed by several hours of tactical training, including weapons handling and jump preparation.

 Several innovations involved the use and firing of squibs, the small charges that cause the bullet holes in costumes and sets.
 The special effects team came up with a firing mechanism using compressed air, instead of the traditional pyrotechnics, so that actors could be much closer together when a squib went off without the dangers inherent in conventional squibs.
 They also invented a new firing system, whereby an actor was pre-wired with up to eight hits, controlled by a button he activated that was hidden in the sleeve of his costume.

-One-third of a million pounds of recycled paper were used to create the snow for the forest set - the largest ever used in a production - and it took four weeks to dress the entire set.
-The total budget for the miniseries was $120,000,000.
-Of that, construction costs were $17,000,000.
+Over three hundred thirty thousand pounds of recycled paper were used to create the snow for the forest set, the largest ever used in a production, and it took four weeks to dress the entire set.
+The total budget for the miniseries was one hundred twenty million dollars.
+Of that, construction costs were seventeen million dollars.

-Damian Lewis claims that when he was waiting to go into his audition, the actor in front of him was almost identical-looking to the real Dick Winters.
-Convinced that actor would be chosen, he was surprised when the same man came up to him and congratulated him after the audition was over.
+Damian Lewis claims that when he was waiting to go into his audition, the actor in front of him was almost identical to the real Richard D. Winters.
+Convinced that the actor would be chosen, Lewis was surprised when the same man came up to him and congratulated him after the audition was over.

 The site of the actual Camp Toccoa is now partly occupied by an industrial plant near the highway above Toccoa, Georgia, with the remaining areas now overgrown by a pine forest.
 A flagpole and monument are located by the highway at what was once the camp's main gate.
-Locations of former camp streets are denoted by street signs named for personnel and terminology of the paratroops (Currahee Street, for instance) but have a tendency to disappear to souvenir hunters.
-The winding trail up Mount Currahee is named for Colonel Sink.
-It is accessible but the last few hundred feet are extremely rough and part of it passes over a bare rock outcropping.
-Not recommended driving for low-slung vehicles.
+Locations of former camp streets are denoted by street signs named for personnel and terminology of the paratroops (Currahee Street, for instance) but have a tendency to be snapped up by souvenir hunters.
+The winding trail up Mount Currahee is named for Colonel Robert F. Sink.
+It is accessible, but the last few hundred feet are extremely rough, and part of it passes over a bare rock outcropping, not recommended driving for low-slung vehicles.
 Communications antennas surmount the crest of Currahee.

-The BBC - despite being a co-funder of the series - still had to pay $22.7 million for the broadcast rights.
+The BBC, despite being a co-funder of the series, still had to pay 22.7 million dollars for the broadcast rights.
 Surprisingly, the channel chose not to show it on its mainstream channel, BBC1, but on its more culturally-oriented BBC2.

-The hard shock that many of the paratroopers spoke of when they jumped at Normandy - causing them to lose their leg bags, helmets, and other equipment - was caused by the parachute the troopers were using (not the type shown in the film).
+The hard shock that many of the paratroopers spoke of when they jumped at Normandy, causing them to lose their leg bags, helmets, and other equipment, was caused by the parachute the troopers were using (not the type shown in the film).
 That parachute was called a T-1, and as it deployed out of its pack the canopy came out first, then the suspension lines and finally the risers connected to the harness.
 With this design, by the time all of the lines are fully deployed the canopy has completely filled with air, acting as a brake for the lines, causing the paratrooper to come to an abrupt stop at the end of the deployment.
 The heavier the paratrooper and the more equipment he was carrying, the more sudden the stop or shock.
-Current design parachutes deploy in the completely opposite way (lines first, then canopy), greatly reducing the opening shock.
-On D-Day, not only were the leg bags a new "innovation" that the paratroopers hadn't practiced with, but frequently the aircraft were flying much faster than expected (to avoid flak) and the shock of opening was, therefore, increased.
+Modern-design parachutes deploy in the exact opposite way (lines first, then canopy), greatly reducing the opening shock.
+On D-Day, not only were the leg bags a new "innovation", with which the paratroopers hadn't practiced, but frequently the aircraft were flying much faster than expected (to avoid flak) and the shock of opening was, therefore, increased.

 The dummies were modeled after auto crash test dummies, so they had the proper weight and dimensions, and their joints behaved like human joints.
 When the dummy took a hit, the electromagnet was released and the dummy crumpled as a human would.

 The actors playing the replacements were ostracized by the actors who had been at boot camp, in order to generate an authentic feeling of resentment between them.
-The exception was Robin Laing (Babe Heffron) - who recalls Frank John Hughes taking him under his wing as Bill Guarnere had done to the real Babe.
+The exception was Robin Laing (Babe Heffron), who recalls Frank John Hughes (Bill Guarnere) taking him under his wing, as the real Guarnere had done to the real Heffron.

 In the series, Joe Liebgott (Ross McCall) states that he wants to go home after the war and run a taxi service.
-In real life, Liebgott was a barber by trade.
+In real-life, Joe Liebgott was a barber by trade.
 This is reflected in the first episode's opening montage of the paratroopers getting ready for the D-Day jump, where Liebgott can be briefly seen shaving another soldier's head.

-Neal McDonough brought a bottle of whiskey in to boot camp with him and hid the contents in his canteen.
-This unfortunately meant that during the training, he wasn't able to drink too much from it.
+Neal McDonough snuck a bottle of whiskey into boot camp with him, and filled his canteen with it, instead of water.
+This meant that during the training, he wasn't able to drink too much from it.
 He joked that the rest of the actors were impressed that he apparently didn't need to hydrate.

-The white "PT gear" (physical training) tee-shirts worn in the first episode and seen again in the closing scenes of the last episode with the parachutist and the legend "U.S. Paratroops- Camp Toccoa, GA". are exact reproductions of the ones worn during training.
-The Stephens County museum in Toccoa has an original on display as well as uniforms, Normandy maps, and other Airborne exhibits.
-The originals were printed with black ink, while reproductions sold at the museum as a fund-raiser are in a very dark blue and have a small copyright legend at the bottom right of the design.
+The white "PT gear" (physical training) t-shirts worn in the first episode, and seen again in the closing scenes of the last episode with the parachutist, and the legend "U.S. Paratroops--Camp Toccoa, GA". are exact reproductions of the ones worn during training.
+The Stephens County Museum in Toccoa has an original on display, as well as uniforms, Normandy maps, and other Airborne exhibits.
+The originals were printed with black ink, while reproductions sold at the museum as a fund-raiser are in a very dark blue, and have a small copyright legend at the bottom right of the design.

-David Schwimmer had to go into hospital during boot camp to get treatment for a knee injury.
-He reportedly returned with a bag full of sweets and naughty magazines, snuck under the watchful eye of Dale Dye.
+David Schwimmer had to go to the hospital during boot camp to get treatment for a knee injury.
+He reportedly returned with a bag full of candy and "naughty" magazines, snuck in under the watchful eye of Dale Dye.

-Damien Lewis claimed that when he came to audition he saw the real Dick Winters sitting next to an actor who was a near perfect lookalike.
-Lewis was never introduced to the actor or learned why he was not cast.
+Damien Lewis claimed that when he came to audition, he saw the real Richard D. Winters sitting next to an actor who was a near perfect look-a-like.
+Lewis was never introduced to the actor, nor learned why he was not cast.